NaderQast/NFT-Minter/README.md

+[!IMPORTANT]
+1 - This Site is Wiorking for now on Both Scroll-Sepolia and Sepolia TestNet Networks 2 - The Mint Process may take a little more than usuall (around 12 sec) so please be patient !

 ## about the project

 This project let the user to verify anyhing he wants but mainly we are focusing on the handmade collectable ,treasury, Companies and trademarks